beginner-corp/docs.begin.com/src/shared/docs/en/guides/http-functions.md

 The HTTP function that handles requests to `get /api` is found in `src/http/get-api/`.

-In the next section we will go more in depth about how to fetch data from an HTTP Function.
+In the next section we will go more in-depth about how to fetch data from an HTTP Function.

 ### `.arc`
 Your `.arc` file is where you will provision new routes and functions.